 On a walking tour to sample some of the delicacies, your local guide will help you navigate the side streets and food courts.
 I suggest getting your hands on a real Thai fishcake, which tends to be rounder than the flattened ones at home.
 You can buy a bag of freshly cooked fishcakes with sweet chili sauce and pickled cucumber on the side.

 You’ll also encounter Chinese cuisine, thanks to the influx of Hokkiens (Chinese rice merchants) along the coast during the early 20th century.
 At the street side, you can pick up pork-filled steamed buns and crispy dumplings filled with minced pork or spinach.

 Thailand’s mountainous north shares a border with Myanmar and Laos.
 Farther afield, India and China loom large.
 Each country has infiltrated northern Thailand’s cuisine, from Indian turmeric to Chinese noodles, dumplings and fried pork scratchings.

 There’s debate over the origins of my must-try dish, khao soi gai.
 Both the Thai and Burmese claim it as their own.
 It’s a creamy curry, typical of the region, with a thick, almost gravy-like sauce.
 Turmeric, potato and coriander are combined with coconut milk and chicken.
 At the bottom lie soft noodles, and crunchy fried noodles and shallots sit on top.
-Lime and chilli on the side help you tweak the balance of spice.
+Lime and chili on the side help you tweak the balance of spice.

 There’s a real fluidity to dishes across northern Thailand: you won’t notice specific breakfast or dinner options.
-I once spent ten days exploring the north, and my local guide chose pad ka prao, a minced pork dish with soy, garlic and chilli, each day for breakfast, lunch and dinner.
+I once spent ten days exploring the north, and my local guide chose pad ka prao, a minced pork dish with soy, garlic and chili, each day for breakfast, lunch and dinner.